Skip to content

 const exampleScript = `<script>alert('${clientCountryCode}');</script>`

-transformedChunkStr = chunkStr.replace('</body>', exampleScript + '</body>');
+const transformedChunkStr = chunkStr.replace('</body>', exampleScript + '</body>');

 const outputBytes = this.textEncoder.encode(transformedChunkStr)